Do They Speak English in French Immersion?

 French immersion is an educational method designed to fully immerse students in the French language, offering them the opportunity to learn and live in a French-speaking environment.
 For English-speaking parents, particularly in an English-speaking household, the decision to enroll a child in French immersion can raise several questions.
 One of the most common concerns is whether English is spoken in a French immersion program and how it impacts the learning experience.
 In this article, we’ll explore how French immersion works, the role of English in the program, and the unique benefits and potential challenges that come with it.

-The primary goal of French immersion is to immerse students in a French-speaking environment as much as possible.
+Only when it’s strictly necessary.
+The goal is to keep you in French as much as possible, but teachers will use English to clarify a critical point or unlock a moment of confusion.
 This method encourages students to think and communicate in French, helping them develop fluency more quickly than in traditional language learning settings.
-However, the objective isn’t just about speaking French—it’s about ensuring that students make meaningful progress in the language.
+However, the objective isn’t just about speaking French, it’s about ensuring that students make meaningful progress in the language.
 To achieve this:

 While the primary goal is to maximize French exposure, we recognize the importance of ensuring that students fully comprehend critical instructions and concepts.
 In our immersion program: